NoBrainerGames/nobrainergames.github.io/_posts/2025-03-01-ai-this-ai-that.md

 comments: true
 ---

-I realized that noboby ever stops talking about AI.
+I realized that nobody ever stops talking about AI.
 I heard about it so much on the various channels I lurk in that it became a problem.

 So I decided to do something about it.